renpy/renpy/sphinx/source/incompatible.rst

 **Containers Pass Transform Events**
-Containers (including fixed, hbox, vbox, side, grid, viewport, and vpgrid) now pass transform events (like hover and idle) to their children, meaning that children of a button can have their own transforms to respond to those events.
+Containers (including fixed, hbox, vbox, side, grid, viewport, and vpgrid) now pass some transform events (hover, idle, insensitive, selected_hover, and selected_idle) to their children, meaning that children of a button can have their own transforms to respond to those events.

 To disable this, add to your game::

-    define config.containers_pass_transform_events = ()
+    define config.containers_pass_transform_events = set()

 **Say Screens Are Supplied the Replace Event.** Say screens are now supplied the "replace" (rather than "show") transform event for the second and subsequent pauses.